Kazi-Aidah/color-table-cells/README.md

 ![Right Click Menu](assets/right-click-menu.png)

 Currently, the manual coloring is a bit unstable, and the coloring does not always apply properly across views. ***The rule based coloring works much more reliably.***

+> For best experience, I'd recommend not introducing manual colors in a rule-based coloring table.

 ## Automatic Coloring with Rules